TGlide/perfection-talk/SCRIPT.md

 <!-- https://cookieconsentspeed.run/ -->

-Quick shoutout, while I was doing some research for this presentation, I came across this awesome website, called cookie consent speed run.
-Its pretty dope, do check it out.
-It does a great job of illustrating some really bad patterns.
+While I was doing some research for this presentation, I came across this fun experiment, called cookie consent speed run. (ramble)

 ## Toasts and weird UX